 Moisten the back of the tile with a wet sponge.
 With the flat-end of the trowel, apply a thin layer of the bond coat to the back of the tile.
 Working the bond coat into the stone from multiple directions will break any surface tension and aid proper adhesion.

-Note: Coronado Stone is hand-made.
+Note: Coronado's WoodStone is cast over natural wood planks and is hand-made.
 As such, slight variations in thickness and size are expected.
-Using a 7/8" to 1" total thickness (including mortar and tile) is ideal, however this will be determined by how flat the wall is.
 Please allow for any possible inconsistencies.